 - Momentum.
 When you actually get started, and turn your emotion into energy, your energy into action, and your action into something meaningful, momentum steps in and lends a hand.

 Right now is the right time to get started.
 Put your excuses on the table and knock them out one by one.
-Let me know if you need help.

 image credit: Zen Habits